Munbae-ju: Ingredients and production

 Munbaeju is brewed from wheat, hulled millet, Indian millet, and nuruk (fermentation starter), then distilled.

 Origins

-Although it is South Korea's "Important Intangible Cultural Property Number 86-1", it originated from North Korea's Pyeongyang.
-Its origins are traced to the Goryeo Dynasty.
+Although it is South Korea's "Important Intangible Cultural Property Number 86-1", it originated from North Korea's Pyongyang.
+Its origins are traced to the Goryeo period.
 The water used to produce Munbaeju comes from the Taedong River.
 A royal subject of Wang Geon presented him with home-brewed munbaeju, which his family had made with a secret recipe for generations.
 Wang Geon was so impressed with its taste, that he gave the subject a high-ranking position in the government.
 Ever since this event, Munbaeju was a wine drunk by kings, and is commonly served to important foreign dignitaries during welcoming receptions.